ucfnchb/CASA0014_Plant-Monitor_Stella/README.md

 # Plant-Monitor_Stella
-A repo for the plant monitor project, developed at UCL, CASA.
+A repo for the plant monitor project, developed at UCL CASA.

-1st phase Setting up ESP8266 WiFi:
+#1st phase Setting up ESP8266 WiFi:

 1. Arduino IDE 2.2.1:  a code editor with powerful functions which is easy to use.
 2. MQTT Explorer:  to inspect data travelling through a MQTT server.
 The monitor would gather plant data and send it to CASA’s Living Lab MQTT broker.
 MQTT is a messaging protocol for capturing IoT device data in a server (the broker).